jptacek/JPtacek.com/src/documents/2014/03/modest-proposal-for-time/index.html.md

 So it is a GREAT interview question because you get an idea of the breadth of experience of a candidate in dealing with large scale applications.
 However, I only tend to ask this question if I am trying to be a deliberate jerk.
-It is a HARD question.
+It is a difficult question.

 If you work with large companies or companies with interests all over the world, you realize how much time you spend talking about time.
-Most people I talk to have no idea that when it is 8:00 AM in the lovely United States Midwest, in India it is 6:30 PM.
+Most people I talk to have no idea that when it is 8:00 AM in the United States Midwest, in India it is 6:30 PM.
 That is right, not only is the time many hours different than ours, it is staggered 30 minutes.
 Throw in the fact that countries all over the world have different ways of dealing with Daylight Savings Time and sometimes their governments will change it at the last minute and you have many, many opportunities for error.
 Time is a constant source of discussion when you